 Students were immersed in the fields of diplomacy as they learned about the birthplace of Islam, Saudi Arabia, and its relationship with the United States.

-They gained insight into the importance of family, religion, education, social life, and personal appearance and status within Saudi Arabia, and developed
+They gained insight into the importance of family, religion, education, social life, personal appearance, and status in Saudi Arabia, and developed

-a better understanding of the cultural differences between Saudi Arabia and the United States that can strain diplomatic relations.
+a better understanding of the cultural differences between Saudi Arabia and the U.S. that can strain diplomatic relations.
 Meeting embassy staff

 allowed students to learn about the day-to-day operations and top challenges that diplomacy professionals face today.